The Chosen (TV series): Filming

 Production of season 3 moved filming back to Texas, to a site in Midlothian, selected for its similarities with the Middle East in both topography and weather.
 There, The Chosen partnered with the National Christian Foundation and the Impact Foundation to construct a $20 million production complex on the site of the Salvation Army's Camp Hoblitzelle.
 When completed, the complex will include a soundstage, set workshops, and a replica of Capernaum.
 The Chosen will lease the facility, which will ultimately be used for other film and television projects.
 Beginning in April 2022, filming for season 3 included a four-day shoot for the scene of the feeding of the 5,000, using nearly 12,000 extras from 36 countries.
 Most of the extras came at their own expense and made their own costumes.

 Season 4 production began in March 2023 in Midlothian.
 When the series had to stop filming at the beginning of the 2023 Screen Actors Guild – American Federation of Television and Radio Artists (SAG-AFTRA) strike on July 14, 2023, fans started a prayer campaign through social media.
 The series was granted a waiver to continue filming on July 16, 2023.
 Under the terms of the waiver, the show's producers agreed to be bound to the terms of the collective bargaining agreement retroactively.

 Filming of season 5 began on April 11, 2024, in Utah with production completing at the show's facility in Midlothian, Texas.

 Jenkins announced that season 6 began filming on April 14, 2025.
 The season included filming in Goshen, Utah.
 The crucifixion scenes were shot in Matera, Italy.
 Filming concluded in September 2025.
-The sixth season will premiere in 2027, and the seventh and final season will premiere in 2028.
+The sixth season will premiere November 15, 2026 with the season finale in theaters March 12, 2027.
+The seventh and final season began filming on April 27, 2026, and was completed September 2026.
+It will premiere in 2028.